cuga-rajal/chat_speak/README.md

 # chat_speak
-Chatter v1.6 Notes
-Cuga Rajal, February 20, 2024

-"chatter.php" is a shell script that can be used to speak local chat of Firestorm on macOS systems, using the built-in text-to-speech feature of macOS.
-It should work on macOS versions 10.15 and later.

-Version 1.6 is an update compatible with macOS Sonoma (macOS 14) and adds bug fixes.

-Get the latest version of the script from: https://github.com/cuga-rajal

-How to set up:
+Chatter v.1.7 - Dec 17, 2024
+by Cuga Rajal

+This script will speak the local chat in macOS Firestorm, using macOS built-in text-to-speech.

+More information at https:github.com/cuga-rajal/chat_speak

+*General requirements*

+Before you run the script you will need to check your system for installed voices and install additional ones if necessary.

-1) In macOS 12 or later, go to System Preferences -> Accessibility -> Spoken Content
+	System Settings -> Accessibility -> Spoken Content -> System Voice -> Manage Voices (or "?" circle)

-(In macOS 10.12 to 10.15, go to System Preferences -> Accessibility -> Speech)

-Click the System Voice drop-down menu and select Manage Voices at the bottom of the list.
-Select the voices you wish to use and download them if necessary.
-On macOS Ventura (macOS 13) and later the Siri voices cannot be used.

-Open the chatter.php script and edit the $voices configuration section to match the voices on your system you want to use.
+If necessary, edit the $voices section in the script to match the list of voices installed on your system.
+The $voices list is a mix of English-speaking voices available on Monterey (13.x) and later systems.

+You will also need to configure your macOS Firestorm viewer to "Save nearby chat transcript" in:

+	Preferences -> Privacy -> Log & Transcripts

-2) The program requires PHP.
-On macOS 12 or later this must be installed with Homebrew.
+Lastly, your system must have PHP installed.
+On macOS 12 or later this can be installed with Homebrew.

 	brew install php

-Check that php is installed at /opt/homebrew/bin/php

-3) In Firestorm, go to the Preferences window and select Privacy -> Logs & Transcripts

-Check the checkbox "Save nearby chat transcript"

-4) Log in to Second Life or Opensim if you aren't already
+*How to start*

+Once configured, you will need to log into a virtual world before running the script.

-5) Once you are logged in you can run the script, either from a terminal or by opening the wrapper application provided with the package.
+You can run the script either from a terminal or by opening the wrapper application provided in this repository.

 To run the script in a terminal window: